richard-cox/digital-ocean/usage-extension/hackweek21.md

 - Project Id is hardcoded (we could go out and fetch it via /api/v1/fleets)
 - Cost only includes droplet compute cost (size of vm), rather than floating ip, backup, etc
 - "matches

-NO supplement data without button press
-// TODO: RC active droplet (if do not delete in use)
-// TODO: RC ssh keys
-// TODO: RC dark mode